dt-orders/overview/README.md

 # Overview

-This application was built for demonstations of Dynatrace.
+This application was built for demonstrations of Dynatrace.
 The front-end look like this.

 <img src="images/orders.png" width="300"/>